ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 or `layout_blas_general<row_major_t>`, such submatrices always have the same layout as their parent matrix.
 Algorithms on submatrices may thus always assume contiguous access along one dimension.

-matrix storage format.
-The only distinctions are what elements of the matrix the corresponding algorithms promise to access, and what assumptions the algorithms make about the values of entries they do not access.
-Only the Packed matrix types use a different layout of their elements in memory.
-(We define packed layouts in D1673R0.)

-Another issue is that some of these layouts are not unique (see P0009).
-Uniqueness of a layout matters especially for output arguments of algorithms.
-An algorithm that assumes an output argument has unique layout, and writes to all the valid multi-indices of the argument, will likely give incorrect results.
-(Multiplying all elements of a matrix by a scalar is one example.)
-There are as many possible nonunique mappings as there are noninjective functions from index pairs to integer offsets, so it is impractical to make all of them work for all output arguments.

-Nevertheless, it's helpful to represent all of these matrix type options as different layouts, for the following reasons:

-* Algorithms can specialize on layout type.
-This reduces the number of distinct function names.

-* Layouts can permit explicit access to implicitly stored values, like the "other triangle" in symmetric, Hermitian, or triangular matrix types.

-In our paper D1673R0, we show how to represent the different BLAS matrix types with different layouts.

 ## Some remaining performance issues